 - You will have to pour out any remaining toner left in the cartridge.
 It is best if you blow it clean with a vacuum.
 It is essential to properly clean the cartridge and avoid mixing the old toner with the new toner.
 The better you do this cleanup job, the better the quality of print later.

 - Take the new toner powder and shake it until it looks almost like a liquid.
 Open the cap.
 Cut off the tip of the funnel-like piece, insert it into the bottle opening.
-Next, you may refill with new toner.
+Next, you may refill with a new toner.
 This may take a couple of minutes to do.

 - Once you have the toner refilled, replace the fill plug.
 Then the gears.
 It is here that you must reset the gears.
 Just give the base of the first gear, it has the spring on top of it, a flick with the screwdriver to reset; spinning it in one full circle.
 OR You may be able to replace the black pieces over the gears and the screws.
 Then, finally, lift the white rectangular-like piece located in the large, black gear cover, and turn it one full circle.
 Your toner has now been refilled and reset.

-Alternative ways to reset Brother TN660 Toner
+Alternative ways to Reset

 - Open printer door where the toner is stored.